 - Never disparage anyone by name online.
 The information will be there forever.
 There is no profit in burning bridges.
 If you feel compelled to report a bad experience with a company or product, make the criticism fair, accurate and factual.
 And if the company addresses your issues, give them credit, in the same venue where you complained.

 - Be careful who you connect with.
 There's no need to follow everyone on Twitter, friend everyone on Facebook or connect with everyone on LinkedIn who reaches out to you.
 This doesn't mean you should only interact with people you know personally, of course (social media is about expanding your network after all), but it's best to know something about the person.

 - Think twice about doing anything online that you wouldn't do if your mother, your boss and a police officer were staring over your shoulder.

-- It's also a good idea to periodically Google yourself and check a site like 123people to see what information is available about you online, and correct any erroneous data if possible.
+- It's also a good idea to periodically Google yourself to see what information is available about you online, and correct any erroneous data if possible.